Finishing wrought iron furniture

 - Culver City, CA,

-I don't think this one requires any miracle ingredients, Ms. Williams.
+A. I don't think this one requires any miracle ingredients, Linda.
 I'd just get the rust and loose paint off with a wire brush, wipe off whatever is left with a rag or tack cloth, and see what the hardware store has in the line of brush-on paints for outdoor furniture.
+But you can apply rust converter before the paint if you wish.
 Good luck.

 Ted Mooney, P.E.
 RET